mauricechesteraguda/web-ui-gender-and-development/README.md

 ## Purpose

 This web UI prototype serves as a simulation of the final system's design and workflow.
-It is **not yet connected** to the back-end AI algorithms and database, but it provides a visual and interactive representation of how the real system will function.
+It is **not yet connected** to the back-end AI algorithms and database, but it provides a visual and interactive representation of how the real system functions.

 ## Technologies Used